-Pineapple Quince makes sporadic appearances throughout the year.
+Pineapple quince makes sporadic appearances throughout the year.
 Quince varieties become available in the fall months.
-Chilean Quince often make there appearance in March.

 Rich in fiber, pineapple quince provides a moderate amount of vitamin C and potassium.
 Four ounces of raw fruit contains about 65 calories.
 Eating five daily servings of fruits and vegetables lowers the chances of cancer.
 A recent study found that eating nine or ten daily servings of fruits and vegetables, combined with three servings of low-fat dairy products, were effective in lowering blood pressure.